 The 1960 Ordnance Survey shows some detail difference from the scene in 2019.

-T.C.B. makes the Telephone Call Box, removed in recent years, and there was an Ordnance Survey 'bench mark' at 257.69 feet above sea level on a wall which has since been replaced.
+T.C.B. marks the Telephone Call Box, removed in the 2000s, and there was an Ordnance Survey 'bench mark' at 257.69 feet above sea level on a wall which has since been replaced.

 The shop at no. 214 had yet to be extended, and the old farm building attached to the pub was still in place.
 Comparison with the old photograph at the head of the page gives an idea of the relationship between the old and new buildings.
 The houses 222 and 224 have since been replaced by smaller, more modern houses.